libis/rdm-integration/context/globus_options_problem.md

 has another object and stays "updated", and records written before the object binding (a bare timestamp) are ignored.

+Cached `last_modified` hashes also retain the destination storage identifier, so a replacement cannot inherit a timestamp just because Dataverse returns the same unavailable-checksum placeholder.
+Entries cached before this binding are rehashed.
+If the file was already cached as unknown when its transfer record arrives, the next compare queues a rehash to use the record.

 Persisting a Globus job drops the cached rehash of every file it transfers, copies included: a file deleted outside the integration and copied again with identical content keeps its Dataverse checksum, so the old cache entry would